 Bonus Offerings in Boquete

-Near our casita in the Volcancito area is La Jungle, an animal refuge center that Eddie and I drove over to visit one afternoon.
-Dorothy, the lady in charge, was kind enough to take us on a tour of the place.
-The restaurant is has now closed and the place needs major work, but we enjoyed petting and interacting with a parrot, monkey, injured owl, bunny, chicks, and many goats.
+Near our casita in Volcancito is La Jungle, an animal refuge center that Eddie and I drove over to visit one afternoon.
+Dorothy, the lady in charge, was kind enough to take us on a tour.
+Their onsite restaurant has now closed and the center needs major work, but we enjoyed petting and interacting with the animals.
+They included a parrot, monkey, injured owl, bunny, chicks, and many goats.
 One goat was pregnant and looked like she was going to bust!

 We dropped by Fresa Mary on our way home for fresh Strawberries and Cream.
-Dinner was with a friend at Hotel Valle del Rio, just outside the gate of Valle Escondido, which features a Wednesday night pasta bar.
-The bar was stocked with several choice of pastas, sauces, and toppings prepared as ordered.
-Our entrees included a salad, Italian bread, a glass of sangria and a piece of banana cake for dessert, all for $15 per person.
-The restaurant provided impressive service and the outdoor terrace was fun and festive.
+Dinner was with a friend at Hotel Valle del Rio, (Paladar Restaurant) just outside the gates of Valle Escondido.
+Paladar features a Wednesday night pasta bar.
+The pasta bar was stocked with several choices of pastas, sauces, and toppings prepared to order.
+For $15 per person, the meal came with a salad, Italian bread, glass of sangria, and banana cake for dessert.
+They provided impressive service and the outdoor terrace was fun and festive.

 Outside of visiting Chiriqui Grande, the highlights of week two in Boquete were meeting a group of friends for dinner at Big Daddy’s and a visiting my friends Terry and Manzar’s gorgeous bed & breakfast, Casa de Montaña.
 If you like the B&B feel, or just plain being spoiled, this is the place for you.
 Casa de Montaña offers spectacular views, amazing food items, and stylishly decorated rooms and common space.